yaybu/yay/docs/language.rst

             call mymacro:
                 thing: {{q}}

 Prototypes
 ~~~~~~~~~~

 Prototypes contain a default mapping which you can then override.
+They
+are different from macros in that a prototype is not parameterised, but
+can instead be extended.

 In their final form, they behave exactly like mappings::